Elections Canada Has Started Mailing Voter Information Cards

 - they receive a voter information card for a deceased person or someone who does not live at their address

 - To vote, electors must show proof of identity and address.
-The voter information card may be used as a proof of address at the polls.
+The voter information card may be used as proof of address at the polls.
 Electors must use it with another piece of accepted ID to prove their identity.
 View the list of accepted ID.

 - Electors do not need to bring their voter information card to the polls in order to vote, but we encourage them to do so for faster service.